hkarne/hkarne.github.io/README.md

 **Available for opportunities starting May 2026**

-*This portfolio website was built using a minimal, clean template and customized to showcase data science and AI expertise.*
+*This portfolio website was built using a minimal, clean template and customized to showcase data science and AI expertise.*# harsith.github.io